urbanjost/M_intrinsics/md7/FLUSH.md

    Use **flush(7)** to deliver any such pending I/O for the identified file to the host system.

-   This is generally not required accept to ensure critical information is displayed or written as reliably as possible or to synchronise data from different units going to the same device.
+   This is generally not required except to ensure critical information is displayed or written as reliably as possible or to synchronise data from different units going to the same device.
 Do not arbitrarily flush all I/O operations or programs using large amounts of I/O might